 It is about talking when you’re not supposed to.
 Giggling for no good reason.
 Taking toys from someone and seeing how your actions can impact someone else.

-It’s about being silly and loud and learning when those are ok…and when they aren’t.
+It’s about being silly and loud and learning when those things are ok…and when they aren’t.

-But in the car?
+So yes, in church, they need to be quiet and respectful.
+But at home?
 It’s okay to go insane and sing as loud as you can and even scream a little.

 5. BE READY FOR HOW CRAPPY DISCIPLINE CAN MAKE YOU FEEL

 I never cease to be amazed at how crappy disciplining my girls makes ME feel.
-It’s an odd mix of guilt that I’m having to do it and guilt that I may have let my girls down.
-Which I know is crazy because it’s our job to teach them right from wrong and show them that there are consequences.
+It’s an odd mix of guilt that I have to do it and guilt that I may have let my girls down.
+Which I know is crazy because it’s our job to be there for them while also teaching them right from wrong and showing them that there are consequences.

 Which I think is good – it means I’m doing what’s right even when it’s hard.